South African Post Office: History

 In 1867, diamonds were discovered in South Africa, and in 1905, the largest diamond in the world, the Cullinan, was sent to London as a normal recorded postal article.
 Mail was transported by motor car for the first time in 1911, and SAPO experimented using camels to deliver mail, replacing them with an ox cart service in 1914.

 In December 1911, the first air mail delivery took place with a seven-and-a-half minute flight from Kenilworth in Cape Town to Muizenberg.
 The mail was carried in the same model of aircraft as that used two years earlier by Louis Bleriot to cross the English Channel.

 By 1919, there was a regular motor car service, and a regular air-mail service was introduced the same year.
 The first overseas air-mail service was introduced in 1932, and the Springbok Air Service was introduced between the Union of South Africa and Britain in 1945.
 The first definitive stamp series of the Republic of South Africa was issued on 31 May 1961 after South Africa withdrew from the Commonwealth because of its apartheid policies at the time.

 In 1973, postcodes were introduced to facilitate automated mail sorting and standardised letters were introduced later that year.
 In 1994, South Africa was readmitted to the Universal Postal Union following the end of minority rule.
 SAPO currently operates under a 25-year license granted by the Independent Communication Authority of South Africa (ICASA) and as such must provide a universal service to all the citizens of the country.

+Postbank

+The second largest activity of the group was financial services, which it offered through its savings banks that operates under the name Postbank.
+Postbank was formed in 1910 and is the largest savings bank in the country.
+More than 6 million customers have accounts with Postbank making it one of the largest banks in South Africa as measured by customer number.
+Postbank is a deposit-taking institution only, and thus offers savings and investment products, but no credit products.

+On 27 September 2023, Postbank was officially separated from the Post Office as The Postbank SOC Limited.